 (1) See Note 4 for information on offsets to investments related to future policy benefits, DAC, VOBA and DSI.

-(2) Includes \$3 million related to the adoption of ASU 2016-13, see Note 1.
+(2) Includes \$3 million related to the adoption of the allowance for credit losses guidance.

 Information regarding amounts reclassified out of each component of AOCI was as follows: